USS McCool Commissioning Week

-Lance Cpl.
-Delano Smith of Marine Aviation Training Support Group 23 teaches drill to Navy Petty Officer 3rd Class Jerrold Fields of the USS USS Richard M. McCool Jr. (LPD 29) at Naval Air Station Pensacola in Pensacola, Florida Sept.
+Petty Officer 3rd Class Briana Capel sings the National Anthem with her shipmates from the USS Richard M. McCool Jr. (LPD 29) in Pensacola, Florida Sept.
 3, 2024.
-The ship will be commissioned at NAS Pensacola Sept.
-7 with the Smith and Fileds in the Color Guard.
+The McCool will be at Naval Air Station Pensacola Sept.
+7, 2024.
 (DoD photo by EJ Hersom)

 |Date Taken: